MicrosoftDocs/azure-security-docs/articles/confidential-ledger/quickstart-terraform.md

   - AI-contribution
 ---

-# 'Quickstart: Create an Azure confidential ledger using Terraform'
+# Quickstart: Create an Azure confidential ledger using Terraform

 In this quickstart, you create a resource group and a confidential ledger using Terraform.
 Azure Confidential Ledger is a fully managed service that provides a tamper-proof register for storing sensitive data.
 It's built on Azure Confidential Computing, which uses hardware-based Trusted Execution Environments (TEEs) to protect data from threats even when it's in use.
 This ledger is designed to maintain the confidentiality and integrity of the data it stores, making it ideal for use cases that require high levels of data protection.
 The resources created in this script include the Azure Confidential Ledger and an Azure Resource Group.